jfasch/jfasch-home/trainings/material/soup/cxx11/020-new-language-features/concepts/intro.rst

 Motivation
 ----------

-* Error messages failed template instantiations are brutal
+* Error messages on failed template instantiations are brutal
 * |longrightarrow| Solution needed
 * Template metaprogramming is *not* a solution